e4lejandr0/e4lejandr0.github.io/_posts/2018-09-10-oss_linux_contributing.md

 In order to contribute to the Linux Kernel the first step is to grab a copy of the Linux source code.
 Once you have it you can start hacking away.
 The kernel itself is written in C and it can look pretty daunting to a newbie.
-In order to maximize performance the kernel developers abuse compiler behavior, exploit undefined behaviour, implementation specific behaviour and other shenanigans of that nature.
+In order to maximize performance the kernel developers abuse compiler behaviour, exploit undefined behaviour, implementation specific behaviour and other shenanigans of that nature.
 Due to the nature of the code the Kernel only compiles using GCC with `-O2` (no, the kernel doesn't) build without optimizations).